 Pro Tips

-- Oil is needed for crispy fries.
+- Oil is required for crispy fries.

 Your Own Private Notes